DrValani/redbadger-mars-test/README.md

   - The robot accepts a list of string instructions to move it forward, left and right.
   - The final position and orientation of the robot is printed out in the format x y D

-2. RB-003: Robots can only move on a fixed grid size
+### 2. RB-003: Robots can only move on a fixed grid size

 Acceptance criteria:
   - Maximum co-ordinate size is 50. -- Taking out of scope.
 Would need to know how to handle a grid size of over 50?
   - First line of input determines the grid size.

-3. RB-004: Lost robots leave a scent so other robots do not get lost in the same position
+### 3. RB-004: Lost robots leave a scent so other robots do not get lost in the same position

-Non-functional stories:
-1. RB-001: Set up project - discuss language, tech stack, architecture options with the client.
+### 4. RB-001: Set up project - discuss language, tech stack, architecture options with the client.
 Acceptance Criteria:
    - Able to run project and tests
 Out of scope: